 Top things to do in Ardgour

-As you cross Loch Linnhe on the Corran Ferry, Ardgour is your landing spot - but is often overlooked as visitors head on to their accommodation in Morvern or Sunart.
+Assuming that you have not missed it and gone into Fort William, you'll be crossing Loch Linnhe on the Corran Ferry.
+If you do, then Ardgour is your landing spot - but it is often overlooked as visitors head on to their accommodation in Morvern or Sunart.

-Ardgour (Àird Ghobhar - 'Height of the goats') is generically the area from the Glensanda silica quarry around the corner of the peninsula to the south all the way along the western shores of Loch Linnhe and southern shores of Loch Eil almost as far as Glenfinnan.
+Ardgour (Gaelic: Àird Ghobhar - 'Height of the goats') is generically the area to your left and south as far as the Glensanda silica quarry and along the western shores of Loch Linnhe and southern shores of Loch Eil almost as far as Glenfinnan.

-I'm sure Kingairloch and Kilmalieu and all the villages to the north would want to rightly promote their own identities, it is easy to use the name 'Ardgour' to mean the larger area they all are located in.
+I'm sure Kingairloch, Kilmalieu and all the villages to the north would want to rightly promote their own identities, however, it is easy to use the name 'Ardgour' to mean the larger area they all are located in.
 Until 1829, Ardgour was part of the largest parish in Scotland - Kilmallie Parish.
 In 1894, Ardgour became a parish in its own right.